When Is Father’s Day 2023—and Why Do We Celebrate It?

 Igor Alecsander/Getty Images

 Father’s Day is a holiday that celebrates and honors fathers and their influence in our lives.
-You don’t solely have to honor your biological father on this holiday though—you can celebrate grandfathers, stepfathers, adoptive fathers, and others you consider father figures.
-Give them a nice dad gift to show how much you appreciate them!
+You don’t solely have to honor your biological father on this holiday though—you can celebrate grandfathers, stepfathers, adoptive fathers and others you consider father figures.

 The history of Father’s Day